UK-NABES/UK-NABES.github.io/_posts/2024-03-31-Workshop-2024-March.markdown

 <img src="/img/NetworkOrangeBlueScanv1.PNG" alt="Networking Sketch" width=350px align = "right">

 In October 2023 the network met for its first conference.
-There were lots of great discussions. and we wanted to find a way to build more connections between network members.
+There were lots of great discussions and we wanted to find a way to continue to build more connections between network members.

 We decided that it would be a great idea if the NABES community could have an opportunity to meet every month in a virtual interactive workshop.
 We are developing a [program](/events) of monthly workshops.